-I've been onboard the Santorini Palace a couple of times, and find it to be a nice ferry to sail on.
+I've been onboard the Santorini Palace a couple of times when traveling around the Cyclades islands, and find it to be a nice ferry to sail on.
 This one is also big enough to take vehicles.

 The latest ferry ticket availability, prices and timetables here: Ferryhopper.

 A few travel tips for visiting the Greek island of Santorini after Paros:

 - Ferries sail from the main port, Parikia in Paros.
 Arriving ferries dock at Athinios port, a few kilometres from Fira in Santorini.